DePauw University Orchestra

 DePauw Chamber Symphony

 Selected students from the larger DePauw University Orchestra form the DePauw Chamber Symphony.
-Formed in 1974, the Chamber Symphony performs concert tours during DePauw’s January Winter Term.
-Winter Term is designed for students to focus on a single project.
-That unique situation allows for an intensive rehearsal environment culminating in touring performances.
+Founded in 1974, the Chamber Symphony travels and performs during DePauw’s Winter Term in January.
+Winter Term is specifically designed to provide students with time to focus on a single project.
+This unique program allows for an intensive rehearsal environment, culminating in national and international touring opportunities.

 The DePauw Chamber Symphony has performed in Japan, Italy, Spain, France, Austria, The Czech Republic, Great Britain, Canada, in Southeastern, Southwestern, Western and Northeastern United States, in Carnegie Recital Hall (NYC) and in the Terrace Theatre at the John F. Kennedy Center for the Performing Arts in Washington, D.C.